momo54/quartz-tpf/scripts/amazon/laws.md

 Study of parallelized query and repartition law of dataset
 ===============

-Here we study load balancing of our SPARQL queries by looking the repartition law of each triple pattern in the graph.
+Here we study load balancing, in terms of number of HTTP calls per server, of our SPARQL queries by looking to the repartition law of each triple pattern in the graph.
 We only consider load balancing of TPF with Quartz (**TQ**).

 Queries with unbalanced load are likely to contains joins with triple patterns distributed using a non-uniform law.
-However, if this triple pattern is a *virtual triple pattern*, i.e. the first triple pattern evaluated, this does not matter as Quartz will divide the set of matching triples in *semi-equal* partitions.
+However, if this triple pattern is a *virtual triple pattern*, i.e. the first triple pattern evaluated, this does not matter as Quartz will divide the set of matching triples in *equal* partitions.

-**Note**: Keep in mind that partitions designed by Quartz are not of the same size, i.e. the last partition can be smaller or larger than the others, to easily maintain answer completeness.
+**Note**: Keep in mind that partitions designed by Quartz are not of the same size: the last partition can be smaller or larger than the others, to easily maintain answer completeness.
 This has an impact on the number of http calls to the last servers.

 # Query 2
+execution time: 9.325s with TPF / 7.226s with TQ / 7.113s with TQP

-calls: 112@E1 39@E2
+calls: 112@E1 39@E2 with TQ

 query:
 ```